 High-Performance Supercar Brake Caliper Lightweighting

 Standard aluminum brake calipers rely on bulk material to maintain stiffness, adding unnecessary weight where it matters most.
-With Cognitive Design, the engineering team explored simultaneously three manufacturing-driven topologies and two material candidates (Al-6061 versus Ti-6Al-4V) within a single generative session, with real-time meshless FEA validating each concept as it evolved.
+With Cognitive Design, the engineering team explored three manufacturing-driven topologies and two material candidates, selecting Ti-6Al-4V for its low thermal conductivity to passively shield hydraulic fluid from vaporization under 200°C braking loads, while real-time structural and thermal meshless FEA validated each concept as it evolved.

 High-Performance Supercar Brake Caliper Lightweighting